World Peace English Lesson

 e.
 Explore the charts and graphs in OurWorldInData, and select one to write about.

-You can review how to talk about charts and graphs.
+Review how to talk about charts and graphs.
 (C1-C2)

 Conversation